stone-payments/stoneco-guidelines/frontend/angular/README.md

 * It's recommended to define an initial/starter component called 'app'.
 If you need to retrieve some initial data for your application, use $onInit() component hook. `(You should NOT retrieve remote data on $onInit() hook if you are using a routing solution that provides resolve capacity directly to component - see routable components for this)`

-* Store all your common application components inside a folder called components (with their respective module definition inside of it).
+* Store all your `common application components` inside a folder called `components` (with their respective module definition inside of it).

-* Store all your specific route/feature components inside a folder with their name (that will match route/feature url), and with their respective module definition inside of it.
+* Store all your `specific route/feature components` inside a folder with their name (that will match route/feature url), and with their respective `module definition inside of it`.

 * Store all your specific component-components inside a folder called `components` on their respective `component` folder.